 The Company's principal activities include the acquisition, exploration and development of mineral properties.
-The Company has an option agreement to acquire a 100% interest in the Candelaria Silver project (the "Candelaria Project") located in Nevada and has claims staked in eastern Nevada, including the Cherokee project ("Cherokee Project").
-The Company also has an option agreement to acquire 100% interest in the Phoenix Silver property in Arizona ("Phoenix Silver Property") and has a 100% interest in three Mexican silver projects: Peñasco Quemado in the state of Sonora, La Frazada in the state of Nayarit, and Pluton in the state of Durango.
+The Company has an option agreement to acquire a 100% interest in the Candelaria silver project (the "Candelaria Project") located in Nevada and has claims staked in eastern Nevada, including the Cherokee project (the "Cherokee Project" or "Cherokee").
+The Company also has an option agreement to acquire 100% interest in the Phoenix Silver property in Arizona (the "Phoenix Silver Property" or "Phoenix Silver") and has a 100% interest in three Mexican silver projects: Peñasco Quemado in the state of Sonora, La Frazada in the state of Nayarit, and Pluton in the state of Durango.